cmints/website/pages/documentation/index.md

 {what-is-cmints-p2[Paragraph in 'What is CMintS' section] <strong>Note:</strong>
 <fix>CMintS</fix> is under extensive beta development.
 Contributions in form of
 Bugreports, Documentation updates and Content Translations will help to boost the development speed up.
-Thanks for stars and word spreading.❤️
+Thanks for stars and word spreading.}❤️

 ## {requirements[Page heading] Requirements}